anchoranalysis/anchor/README.md

 This is part of the source-distribution for the [Anchor Image Analysis](http://www.anchoranalysis.org) software.

-It contains the Anchor core libraries and several key plugins.
+It contains the **Core libraries for Anchor** (excluding plugins and graphical extensions and projects).

 Anchor is a platform for image analysis, developed by Owen Feehan at: